Register NOW for the next TPSA meeting on Wednesday, February 26 at 1pm ET/10am PT

 Our Mission – To improve the health and well-being of the nation’s older adults by improving sepsis awareness, prevention, early diagnosis, and treatment, including support for the millions of sepsis survivors who may face significant struggles in their recovery.

-Program activities are anticipated to include, but not be limited to:
+Program activities include, but not be limited to:

-- Regular virtual (and in-person) meetings of TPSA to ensure communication to and feedback from members across the states;
+- Regular virtual (and in-person) meetings of TPSA community members to ensure communication to and feedback from members across the states;

 - Dissemination of public, patient, and caregiver education materials;